galaxyproject/galaxy-hub/src/Admin/Config/Performance/ProductionServer/index.md

 ### Using a proxy server

 Galaxy contains a standalone web server and can serve all of its content directly to clients.
 However, some tasks (such as serving static content) can be offloaded to a dedicated server that handles these tasks more efficiently.
-A proxy server also allows you to authenticate users externally using any method supported by the proxy (for example, Kerberos or <<nwwl(LDAP)>>), instruct browsers to cache content, and compress outbound data.
+A proxy server also allows you to authenticate users externally using any method supported by the proxy (for example, Kerberos or LDAP), instruct browsers to cache content, and compress outbound data.
 Also, Galaxy's built-in web server does not support byte-range requests (required for many external display applications), but this functionality can be offloaded to a proxy server.
 In addition to freeing the GIL, compression and caching will reduce page load times.

 Downloading and uploading data can also be moved to the proxy server.
-This is explained in the [Make the proxy handle uploads and downloads](/Admin/Config/Performance/ProductionServer/#make-the-proxy-handle-uploads-and-downloads) section below.
+This is explained in the [Make the proxy handle uploads and downloads](/Admin/Config/Performance/ProductionServer#make-the-proxy-handle-uploads-and-downloads) section below.

-Virtually any server that proxies <<nwwl(HTTP)>> should work, although we provide configuration examples for:
+Virtually any server that proxies HTTP should work, although we provide configuration examples for:

 * [Apache](/Admin/Config/ApacheProxy), and
 * [nginx](/Admin/Config/nginxProxy), a high performance reverse proxy, used by our public Galaxy sites

 ### Using a compute cluster

 Galaxy is a framework that runs command-line tools, and if properly configured, can run these tools on a compute [cluster](/Admin/Config/Performance/Cluster).
 Without a cluster, you'll be limited to the number of cores in your server, minus those needed to run Galaxy itself.
-Galaxy currently supports <<nwwl(TORQUE)>> PBS, PBS Pro, Platform LSF, and Sun Grid Engine clusters, and does not require a dedicated or special cluster configuration.
+Galaxy currently supports TORQUE PBS, PBS Pro, Platform LSF, and Sun Grid Engine clusters, and does not require a dedicated or special cluster configuration.
 Tools can even run on heterogeneous cluster nodes (differing operating systems), as long as any dependencies necessary to run the tool are available on that platform.

 Using a cluster will also net you a fringe benefit: When running tools locally, they are child processes of the Galaxy server.
 This means that if you restart the server, you lose contact with those jobs, and they must be restarted.
 However on the cluster, if the Galaxy server restarts, the jobs will continue to run and finish.
 Once the Galaxy job manager starts up, it'll resume tracking and finishing jobs as if nothing had happened.